A Family Trip to Morocco in 12 Days

 riding camels in the desert for family trip to morocco

 A family trip to Morocco has been on my wish list for well over a decade.
 When the schedules of my husband and I, plus our three 20-something kids fell into a rare moment of alignment, the time was finally right.
 We left in late May for a 12-day adventure.
 Here you’ll find details of our itinerary and what we did along the way.
 Keep in mind that I’m a first-time traveler to Morocco and by no means an expert.
 This is simply an accounting of our family’s experience (spoiler alert: we loved it).
-P.S.
-I will write a follow-up post to cover all things food.
+You can also find a post on What and Where to Eat in Morocco by heading here.

 Doorway in Morocco